 Founder Bill Walter has been a honeybee lover since he was eight years old.
 His passion for bees grew into a business when, in 2008, he took on the challenge of rescuing a swarm of bees that had invaded his home.
 Word of his rescue skills got out, his reputation spread and before he knew it, he was a busy bee.
 (Sorry, I couldn’t help myself!)
 Guerilla Beekeepers was born.

-He skillfully rescues honey bees from residential and commercial properties, gently and humanely removes them and relocates them to apiaries in Orange and San Diego counties.
+He skillfully rescues honey bees from residential and commercial properties, gently removes them and relocates them to apiaries in Orange and San Diego counties.
 Their hives are sustainably tended, without the use of pesticides, miticides, antibiotics and other conventional beekeeping treatments.
 In addition to bee rescue and relocation, Guerilla Beekeepers harvests the honey and then makes body care products from the beeswax.
 These products are available for purchase at select Whole Foods Market® stores in the San Diego area.
 Bill is also passionate about educating the public on the importance of the honey bee and beekeeping using treatment-free methods.

 Bill and Guerilla Beekeepers are using the proceeds of their Local Producer loan to establish new treatment-free apiaries in San Diego, as well as to expand their honey and body-care processing facility.